ibericode/mailchimp-for-wordpress/readme.txt

 - Scroll to form after form submission now uses native browser method `scrollIntoView()`.
 - Various improvements for right-to-left (RTL) sites.
-- The MailChimp API key is now obfuscated on the settings page.
+- The Mailchimp API key is now obfuscated on the settings page.
 - Contact Form 7 integration now uses an early hook priority to ensure we run before any page redirects.

 **Additions**